 Most standard precalculus texts cover this material in great detail, and students should find such a text and use it for review.
 Notice that calculators are not permitted during the test (and, indeed, calculators are prohibited in almost all mathematics tests at Binghamton).
 Therefore a precalculus text that places heavy emphasis on calculator use will not be a good review text for this test.

-You have up to 3 tries on the Placement Test during any three month period, and you can take at most 1 exam per day.
+You have up to three tries on the Placement Test during any three month period, and you can take at most 1 exam per day.
 We keep your highest score.
 If you took and passed the Calculus Placement Test when it was offered for the previous semester then you do not need to take it again.

 The Number 1 question that students ask about the Placement Test is “Do I have to take it?”
 The answer is

 If you enroll in Math 224, Math 223, or Math 220, then yes, you must pass the calculus placement test.
 The placement test is not required for other math courses.
 You must have passed the test before the end of the first week of classes.
 There are no exceptions.
 If you have other questions, check the FAQ.

 You can get a very good idea of what the Placement Test looks like by taking our Self-evaluation Test.
 This is a version of the Placement Test that is designed for students to take at home.
 If you take the Self-evaluation seriously (without assistance, calculators, etc) and do well on it then you should have no problems when you take the Placement Test.